ds5678/BeachcombingAdjustments/README.md

 ## Potential Future Improvements

-1. Box of Herbal Tea - If someone sends me the gear name (the one that works in the dev console), I'll add it.
-2. 8 Rose Hips instead of 1 - This may be difficult; I make no promises.
+1. 8 Rose Hips instead of 1 - This may be difficult; I make no promises.